How I Built My Small Business

 By listening to these interviews and stories, my hope is that you find even one little takeaway that sparks or inspires your path.

-While most of my guests rake in $1 million to $20 million net profit a year, some make more and some make less, but there is a lesson worth learning in each one.
+While most of my guests make $1 million to $20 million net profit a year, some make more and some make less, but there is a lesson worth learning in each one.
 I also bring in special guests from brokering and mergers, mindset and meditation, entertainment and marketing, among others.
 So, the line-up is diverse in niche, experience and perspective - and so, so fun.

 Special episodes include: